-Websense is a registered trademark of Websense, Inc., in the United States and certain international markets.
-Websense has numerous other unregistered trademarks in the United States and internationally.
+Forcepoint is a trademark of Forcepoint LLC in the United States and certain international markets.
+Forcepoint has numerous other unregistered trademarks in the United States and internationally.
 All other trademarks are the property of their respective owners.

 Microsoft, Windows, Windows Server, and Active Directory are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

-Netscape is a registered trademark of Netscape Communications Corporation in the U.S. and other countries.
-Netscape Navigator and Netscape Communicator are also trademarks of Netscape Communications Corporation and may be registered outside the U.S. eDirectory and Novell Directory Services are a registered trademarks of Novell, Inc., in the U.S and other countries.
+eDirectory and Novell Directory Services are a registered trademarks of Novell, Inc., in the U.S and other countries.